 Asher stood up and walked to the edge of the crater.
 He looked across the horizon hoping to see a town or somewhere he could get some clothes.
 Despite the dry heat, he was growing cold as the breeze gave no signs of stopping.
 All he found was more dirt.
 Seeing as there was really nothing else he could do, he started walking.
 The sweat he had woken with had dried and taken his warmth with it.
 The sun felt nice and the breeze grew bearable once it no longer had moisture to wick away from his body.

 He walked for a few hours before a set of buildings interrupted the dead-even horizon.
 A few hours more and he was walking through its streets looking for a clothing or thrift store.
-Pedestrians watched him.
-Stared at him as he casually made his way through their town.
+Pedestrians stared at him as he casually made his way through their town.
 Some even crossed the street to avoid him.
 None ever said a word.
 At least not to him.
 They murmured to each other, and he did see a few open their phones and make a call.
 He presumed at least one of those calls were to the local authorities and hoped that he would be able to acquire clothing before they arrived.

 His hopes were realized when he found a donation center.
 He walked in and walked to the men’s section.
 He sifted through a rack of athletic shorts before finding a pair to his liking.
 He pulled them on then searched for a shirt.
 A few minutes later he walked out of the store wearing a hoodie, sporting a nearly new pair of tennis shoes, and feeling much better about his situation.
 Even as several soldiers with riot gear surrounded him.

 “Halt.”
 The word came from an older gentleman who stepped between two of the riot shields.
 He had a white mustache, pristine uniform, and was in great shape for a man Asher guessed to be over sixty.
 The man’s badge read Greene.